Shampra/EvernoteToAnytype/README.md

 ## Usage
 - Export your Evernote Notes (notes or a full notebook)
-- Launch the gui with "main" file
+- If you use the release, launch run.exe
+    - with some parameter to execute with CLI (command line)
+    - directly to open the GUI (graphic interface)

+- **With GUI**
-- drop your enex file to convert (or a folder with them inside) or select them with the button
+    - drop your enex file(s) to convert (or a folder with them inside) or select them with the button
     - clic to Convert

+- **With CLI**, you must provide parameters
+    - "--enex_sources", mandatory : one or more folder/file
+    - "--debug", optional : enables creation of a debug file
+    - "--nozip", optional : deactivates the creation of a zip file with the result, so you'll have a directory with all the json files

 A _Converted_files zip is created in the folder of your enex files, containing the converted files.
 Import them into Anytype.

 **Warning**
 It's under progress.